-FMD is self-limiting disease with fair prognosis for recovery in 2–3 weeks.
-Prognosis for young animals is sometime grave depending on the strains of the virus associated with the disease.
-Animals vaccinated with the epidemic strains have good prognosis.
+FMD is a self-limiting disease with a fair prognosis for recovery in 2–3 weeks.
+The prognosis for young animals is sometimes grave depending on the strains of the virus associated with the disease.
+Animals vaccinated with the epidemic strains have a good prognosis.

 Long-term infection leads to severe loss of production.
 Sloughing of the hoofs causes secondary bacterial infection and takes a long time to heal.
 Possibility of tetanus infection through the sloughed hoofs in case of delayed healing.

-Strict biosecurity procedures, good animal husbandry practices (e.g., restriction of high-risk visitors, quarantine of high-risk animals and animal products, etc.) aids in the exclusion of FMDV.
+Strict biosecurity procedures, good animal husbandry practices (e.g., restriction of high-risk visitors, quarantine of high-risk animals and animal products, etc.) aid in the exclusion of FMDV.

 Vaccines against FMD are available but cross-protection between different serotypes is limited.
 Therefore, it is important that the vaccine contain the same subtype of virus as is in the area.
 This necessitates frequent checking of the serotype and subtype during an outbreak as the FMD virus frequently changes during its natural passage through various species.
 At the time of the outbreak, ring vaccination with the same strains can protect against a possible epidemic.